-In under a hour you have yourself a super easy, healthy dinner that is full of fiber, protein, and healthy fats.
+In under an hour you have yourself a super easy, healthy dinner that is full of fiber, protein, and healthy fats.

 Dinner is served.
 Promise you will enjoy this simple version of our beloved gluten-free flatbread.

 We love our avocados!
-We used our creamy avocado sauce as additional topping.
+We used our creamy avocado sauce as an additional topping.
 YUM!

 - 3/4 cup garbanzo bean flour (we used Bob’s Red Mill brand)

 - 1/2 cup buckwheat flour (made from raw buckwheat groats, ground in Vita-Mix till flour texture)